Lyme Disease Treatment - A Primer on Monitoring Recovery

 What does that mean?
 It means that NK Cells are an important defense against viruses and tumors, simply because they don't need to be told which cells to kill.
 Best of all, NK cells can tell us laboratory information in regards to fighting infection and an immune compromised state.

 There are many ways to test for these things, but not all tests have adequate research to back them up.
 This is why Envita uses a special device familiar in integrative medicine called "Electroacupuncture According to Voll" or EAV.
-However, our center does not use the EAV for diagnosis, but rather as galvanic screen testing (involving electric currents produced by physiological action via acupuncture points.)
+Our center does not use the EAV for diagnosis, but rather as galvanic screen testing (involving electric currents produced by physiological action via acupuncture points).It helps to correlate each person's physiological response to emotional stress, immunity and homeopathic dilutions of nosodes related to patient overall health.
+Nosodes represent homeopathic dilutions made from various infectious substances.
+We find these homeopathic tools helpful in giving snapshots of patient's overall health.

 It helps to correlate each person's physiological response to emotional stress, immunity and homeopathic dilutions of nosodes related to patient overall health.
 Nosodes represent homeopathic dilutions made from various infectious substances.
 We find these homeopathic tools helpful in giving snapshots of patient's overall health.